mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 Capturing video was tricky because the LKV373A transmitter isn't a video capture device.
 Its intended purpose is to pair with LKV373A receiver that converts the network video stream back to an HDMI signal and plugs into a TV or monitor.
 In danman's investigation, he discovered a way to intercept and capture the video stream, but the LKV373A speaks a non-standard protocol that few video tools understand.

-Fortunately, danman [contributed a patch](https://ffmpeg.org/pipermail/ffmpeg-devel/2017-May/211607.html) to ffmpeg to handle the LKV377A's goofy behavior, so I was able to render the stream with ffplay, the video player that comes bundled with ffmpeg:
+Fortunately, danman [contributed a patch to ffmpeg](https://ffmpeg.org/pipermail/ffmpeg-devel/2017-May/211607.html) that handles the LKV377A's goofy behavior, so I was able to render the stream using ffmpeg's video player:

 ```bash
 ffplay -i udp://239.255.42.42:5004